dcsndevs/care-plus/README.md

 The app was then deployed on Heroku via Github:

+1. Heroku Account Setup:

-1. Log in to Heroku or create a new account
+    Log in to your existing Heroku account or create a new account.

+2. Create a New App:

-2. On the main page click "New" and select "Create new app"
+    On the Heroku dashboard, click "New" and select "Create new app."

+3. Configure Your App:

-3. Choose your unique app name and select your region
+    Choose a unique app name and select your preferred region.
-4. Click "Create app"
+    Click "Create app" to initiate the app creation process.

+4. Environment Configuration:

-5. On the next page find "settings" and locate "Config Vars"
+    In the app dashboard, find the "Settings" tab and locate "Config Vars."
-6. Click "Reveal Config Vars" and add "PORT" key and value "8000", click "Add"
+    Click "Reveal Config Vars" and add a new variable with the key "PORT" and the value "8000."
+Click "Add" to save.

-7. Scroll down, locate "Buildpack" and click "Add", select "Python"
-8. Repeat step 7. only this time add "Node.js", make sure "Python" is first
+5. Set Up Buildpacks:

+    Scroll down to the "Buildpack" section in the settings.
+    Click "Add," select "Python," and add it.
+Ensure that "Python" is listed first.
+    Repeat the process, this time adding "Node.js" as a buildpack.

+6. Deploy Your App:

-9. Scroll to the top and select "Deploy" tab
+    Navigate to the "Deploy" tab at the top of the dashboard.
-10. Select GitHub as deployment method and search for your repository and link them together
+    Choose GitHub as your deployment method and link your repository to the app.

+7. Automatic or Manual Deployment:

+    Scroll down to the deployment section.
-11. Scroll down and select either "Enable Automatic Deploys" or "Manual Deploy" Deployed site -> [Here](https://care-plus-e6b7c675e391.herokuapp.com/)
+    Choose either "Enable Automatic Deploys" for continuous integration or "Manual Deploy" for manual control.

+Deployed site -> [Here](https://care-plus-e6b7c675e391.herokuapp.com/)